johncardozo/dotnetcore-chat-signalr/readme.md

 ## 8. Test the simple chat

 Open 2 or more browsers and start typing messages.
-All opened browsers should now see the messages.
+All opened browsers should now show the messages.

 # Execution steps